Social Media

 Feature multimedia

-Consider using videos, photo albums, and audio to support your dialog.
+Consider using videos, photo albums, and audio to support your social media channel.
+Text-only channels tend not to be very successful.